Rocky Gorge Rugby: Find a Way

-The 2007-2008 season was marked by highs and lows.
+The 2007–2008 season was marked by highs and lows.
 Gorge went on its second international tour to Ireland playing Saint Mary's in Limerick, practicing in horrible conditions in Cork, and finishing up against Malahide in Dublin.
 The product during the regular season wasn't much better as club leadership had serious discussions of dropping down to DIII or even dissolving.
 Numbers were a major problem as the club barely had enough players for a starting side and struggled for the B side game.

 In response, the recruitment machine began to build.
 Pete "3-Pete" Ressler, who had been on Gorge since 2003, brought in Kevin Nork who played at St. Mary's.
 The Salisbury train kept rolling with Erik Woodworth and former Rocky Gorge U-19 player Matt Burns.
 Gorge also tapped the UMBC pipeline to get Kevin Grooman and Ray Ahmed.

 In 2009, Gorge took its third International tour to Argentina.
 During the ten day, 25-man tour, the club played Central Naval in Buenos Aires and Bigua in Mar de Plata.
 Following tour, Gorge had a team meeting with head coach Chuck Moore and president Trace Hall to concentrate on getting better as a club.
-Goals and plans were set in motion with a National Championship in mind.
+Goals and plans were set in motion with a national championship in mind.
 The players and coaches wanted to change culture of the club from a social side to a serious, competitive side to attract quality players.

-The 2010-2011 featured a massive recruitment class, especially from the collegiate National Championship squad from Salisbury.
+The 2010–2011 featured a massive recruitment class, especially from the collegiate National Championship squad from Salisbury.
 The likes of Andrew Kendall, Derek Chell, Matt Carroll, Dustin Meehan, Rob Pashkevich, Michael Cheese, Kris Townsel, Josh Cherriman, Matt Crowder, CJ Dyson, and Jonathan Biermann came from Salisbury.

 After noticing that the team didn't have warmup shirts and were getting ready for games in different colors, Justin Tagg bought blue shirts with "Find a Way" on them after a motto from Frostburg football.
-"Find a Way" became a mantra for the club and helped unify and focus the team with players from competing schools and clubs.
+"Find a Way" became a mantra for the club.